Morning Links

 What does it take to elevate one’s thoughts?
 Something to do with managing moods and emotions maybe.
 Feelings govern human behavior.
 Can we agree to that?

 Feel bad, you misbehave.
+Feel good, you behave.

 Although it doesn’t have to be so deterministic.